brimdata/zed/docs/formats/zst.md

 > That said, the layout is
 > flexible enough that an implementation may optimize the data layout with
-> additional passes or by writing the output to multiple files then then
+> additional passes or by writing the output to multiple files then
 > merging them together (or even leaving the ZST entity as separate files).

 ### The Data Section